rahulmedicharla/MakeOhio2022/README.md

   <ul>
     <li>If driver is distracted (Ex. texting), program uses speaker system to send pings to alert driver to focus on the road</li>
     <li>If driver is asleep at wheel, from intoxication or a medical emergency, program puts vehicle into autopilot which re aligns the vechile with the proper path of the road,             and slowly brings the car to a stop</li>
-    <li>If multiple infractions of distracted driving, program automatically puts vechile into autopilot</li>
+    <li>If multiple infractions of distracted driving, program automatically puts vehicle into autopilot</li>
   </ul>
   <li>  <i>Process</i> : Built using Arduino and compatiable hardware</li>
  </ul>